FolkFirebrand/stream-break-screen/README.md

 # 🎮 Stream Break Screen Overlay

-A **free, no-install browser overlay** for Twitch streamers — drop it straight into Streamlabs Desktop or OBS Studio as a Browser Source.
+A **free, no-install browser overlay** for live streamers — drop it straight into Streamlabs Desktop or OBS Studio as a Browser Source.
 No server, no account, no framework.
 Just open `index.html`.

 > **Like this?
 [Buy me a Ko-fi ☕](https://ko-fi.com/folkfirebrand)** — it helps me keep building free tools for the community!